 SPECIAL ANNOUNCEMENT: Due to current public health concerns, access to exhibitions and/or advertised programming may be amended or temporarily restricted.

-THE LEWES HISTORY MUSEUM WILL BE RE-OPENING ON TUESDAY, JUNE 16, 2020 AT 10 AM.
-THE CHILDREN'S DISCOVERY CENTER, WITHIN THE LEWES HISTORY MUSEUM WILL REMAIN CLOSED THROUGH 2020.
+THE LEWES HISTORY MUSEUM AND THE CHILDREN'S DISCOVERY CENTER, WITHIN THE LEWES HISTORY MUSEUM, WILL REMAIN CLOSED UNTIL JANUARY 28, 2021.

 IF YOU ARE NOT FEELING WELL, WE ASK THAT YOU PLEASE CONSIDER RESCHEDULING YOUR VISIT FOR A TIME WHEN YOU WILL ENJOY THE EXHIBITIONS AND PROGRAMMING MORE FULLY.
 WE APOLOGIZE FOR ANY INCONVENIENCE.
 THANK YOU FOR YOUR UNDERSTANDING.

 The Lewes History Museum is located in the Margaret H. Rollins Community Center at 101 Adams Avenue in Lewes, Delaware.

 For 54 years, The Lewes Historical Society has collected and preserved tens of thousands of historic artifacts, artwork, documents, maps and photos.
 Now, with the support from the City of Lewes, a gift of $500,000 from the Ma-Ran Foundation, and generous donations, this incredible collection is on continuous display at the Lewes History Museum.